vazexqi/vazexqi.github.com/_posts/2013-07-20-triumvirate.md

 workstation so I get the same opened programs.
 So I can manipulate all my opened programs easily.

-When I am done at home, I just detach tmux and reattach it again the next day at the office.
+When I am done at home, I just detach tmux and I can reattach it again the next day at the office.

 This is not limited to working at the office and at home.
 I can reconnect to a terminal on a remote machine from any other terminal and